felipecarreramo/GAPluginPhonegapJM/README.md

 GAPluginPhonegapJM
 ==================

-Implementation of GAPlugin on phonegap and jquery mobile
+Implementation of GAPlugin (Google Analytics) on phonegap and jquery mobile for iOS application —